Skip to Content

 Granting Admin Consent

-When creating a new OAuth application in the Azure Portal (see Creating a Microsoft Entra ID Application), you must specify which permissions the application requires.
+When creating a new OAuth application in the Azure Portal (see Creating an Entra ID (Microsoft Entra ID) Application), you must specify which permissions the application requires.
 If you know that your organization requires admin consent for new custom applications, you can start by specifying permissions that are already labeled Admin Consent Required.
 (For example, all Groups permissions require admin consent.)

 There are two ways to grant admin consent: